10 Best Things to Do in Galveston, Texas

-Breakfast: Sunflower Bakery & Café – You don’t have to be an early riser to grab a great breakfast at this popular spot.
-Dishes like French toast made of house-made challah bread and Gulf crab cakes with eggs are served until noon daily and until 3 pm on weekends.
+Breakfast: Sunflower Bakery & Café – You don’t have to be an early riser to grab a great breakfast at this popular spot, which is open seven days a week from 7 am to 5 pm.
+Enjoy breakfast dishes like French toast made of house-made challah bread and Gulf crab cakes with eggs.
+For lunch, try the Sunflower Muffaletta or Seafood Jumbalaya.
 While the interior has a cozy diner feel, we suggest eating alfresco on the large terrace.

 Dinner: Gaido’s – A Galveston institution for more than 100 years, this is the place for fresh seafood on the island.
 Fishermen head into Galveston Bay each morning to deliver their fresh catches to the chefs.
 The flounder stuffed with shrimp is a must-have, but don’t fill up on dinner, because the pecan pie with bourbon sauce and vanilla ice cream is so good, it would be a sin to not have room for it.